Guerrilla Marketing: Netflix is (not) a Joke

 This type of experiential guerilla marketing is especially effective because it encourages the public to interact with the brand.
 Like any marketing campaign, including a call-to-action increases impact.

-Guerilla Marketing Outside with Orange Is The New Black
+Netflix’s Guerilla Marketing with Orange Is The New Black

 Even before the guerrilla marketing campaigns for Narcos and Stranger Things, Netflix was thinking outside of the box.
 For the season three premiere of Orange Is The New Black, the company changed the facade of a building in Paris to resemble a prison.
 Inside the cells created on the outside of the building, hired people played the roles of inmates, clinging to the bars and looking down at people as they passed.